vendrhub/vendr-documentation/content/core/1.5.0/key-concepts/price-amount-adjustments.md

 {
     public string MyAdjustmentRef { get; set; }

-    // A parrameterless constructor is required for cloning public MyAdjustment()
+    // A parameterless constructor is required for cloning public MyAdjustment()
         : base()
     { }